MultiSafepay/docs/content/payment-methods/klarna.md

 4. Enter your first and last names, and then click **Update profile**.
 5. To sign in for the first time, enter your email address and the password you just created, and then click **Log in**.

-❗️ **Note:** If viewing orders in the portal, you must still manually change the order status to Shipped to trigger the invoicing process and receive payment.
+**⚠️ Note:** If viewing orders in the portal, you must still manually change the order status to Shipped to trigger the invoicing process and receive payment.

 </details>